Unextendible entangled bases and more nonlocality with less entanglement: Results

 {\it Best-case of more nonlocality with less entanglement.---}~We further consider sets which contains two entangled states and one product state, given by

 where all $\lambda_i$ are positive numbers and $\lambda_1+\lambda_2$ = 1.
 A version of the above sets with nonorthogonal states can be found in Ref.~\cite{Bandyopadhyay09}.
-The set, $\{\ket{\Psi_i}\}_i$, is not conclusively distinguishable by LOCC.
-Moreover, both the states $\ket{\Psi_2}$ and $\ket{\Psi_3}$ are not conclusively identifiable by LOCC.
+The set, $\{\ket{\Psi_i}\}_i$, is not unambiguously distinguishable by LOCC.
+Moreover, both the states $\ket{\Psi_2}$ and $\ket{\Psi_3}$ are not unambiguously identifiable by LOCC.
 This follows by using the same line of proof as given for Proposition \ref{prop2}.
 Take a state $\ket{\Psi_i}$, $i\in\{2,3\}$.
 There is only one product state in the span of $\ket{\Psi_i}$ and $\ket{11}$, and the state is $\ket{11}$, which is orthogonal to $\ket{\Psi_i}$.
-Therefore, it is not possible to identify the state $\ket{\Psi_i}$ conclusively under LOCC.
+Therefore, it is not possible to identify the state $\ket{\Psi_i}$ unambiguously under LOCC.

-Notice that the sets corresponding to Proposition \ref{prop1} contain no state which cannot be conclusively identified by LOCC.
-The sets corresponding to Proposition \ref{prop2} contain only one state which cannot be conclusively identified by LOCC.
+Notice that the sets corresponding to Proposition \ref{prop1} contain no state which cannot be unambiguously identified by LOCC.
+The sets corresponding to Proposition \ref{prop2} contain only one state which cannot be unambiguously identified by LOCC.
 Both these types of sets (corresponding to Propositions \ref{prop1} and \ref{prop2}) contain only entangled states, but the set \(\{|\Psi_i\rangle\}_i\) (\(i=1,2,3\)) contain two entangled states and one product state.
-So, the number of entangled states has got reduced, and yet the set contains two states which cannot be conclusively identified by LOCC.
-Furthermore, there is no set of three orthogonal two-qubit pure states which have all three states, not conclusively identifiable by LOCC~\cite{Bandyopadhyay09}.
+So, the number of entangled states has got reduced, and yet the set contains two states which cannot be unambiguously identified by LOCC.
+Furthermore, there is no set of three orthogonal two-qubit pure states which have all three states, not unambiguously identifiable by LOCC~\cite{Bandyopadhyay09}.
 In this way, we argue that the above sets $\{\ket{\Psi_i}\}_i$ exhibit the ``best-case'' of the phenomenon of more nonlocality with less entanglement, when the cardinality of the set of pure two-qubit orthogonal states is three.
 We present this statement in the following proposition.

 \begin{proposition} The states of the set $\{\ket{\Psi_i}\}_i$ exhibit the best-case of more nonlocality with less entanglement sets of for two-qubit pure states of cardinality three. \end{proposition}